rockettheme/docs/Docs/magento/start/install_magento.md

 	7. **Save Session Data In** You can decide whether you wish to have session data stored in the file system, or in the database.
 [70%, 12%, se]

 The **Web Access Options** area is where you set the base URL, administrative path, as well as some important security and SEO options like SSL and Apache URL rewrites.

+The **Skip Base URL Validation Before Next Step** option is used if you are installing Magento behind a password protected directory.

+Its a good idea to set a secret word at this point to have a custom admin path.
+Be sure to remember this as you will need it to log in to your site instead of using the typical path of **www.(your site name).com/admin**.

 >> Note: Magento does not support self-signed SSL certificates.
 If you intend to use SSL for administrative access, you'll need a third-party signed SSL certificate.
 This is an optional feature.